-For any post you submit to the blog, you will also submit a document to Blackboard, either as a Word, PDF, or text file.
+For any post you submit to the blog, you will also submit a document to Canvas, either as a Word, PDF, or text file.
 In this document, include a link to your blog post.
-All grading and comments will be on Blackboard.
+All grading and comments will be on Canvas.

 The front page of the course website will feature previews of the most recent blog posts, as captured in the image below.

 Blog posts should be labeled with a category.
 You can see how this work by visiting the Examples category.
 Each assignment has a unique category: Before the Internet, Minitel Services, Lost Sites, Security and Encryption, and NFTs.
 Select the corresponding category for the assignment by opening the Settings menu in the blog editor and checking the box next to the name under Categories (See the image on the left below.

 For several of the blog assignments you will be required to include images.
 To have an image appear in the preview, you’ll want to add a “feature image” to your blog post.